SamroodAli/programming-notes/typescript.md

 Type inference for functions tries to figure out what type of value a function will return Hence, always annotate arguements
-But we are also going to annotate return values to void bugs,where we forgot the return keyword for example.
+But we are also going to annotate return values to void bugs,where we forgot the return kveyword for example.

 ## Void